Class el.AudioBuffer

 Parameters:

-- nchannels integer Number of channels
+- nchannels int Number of channels

 Returns: